1. Docs

 Privacy & Statistical Disclosure Control

 datamirror implements Statistical Disclosure Control (SDC) so that checkpoint metadata cannot be used to identify small groups or individuals.
-All privacy controls are governed by one global parameter with sane defaults aligned to the strictest national agency thresholds.
+Three controls govern the output — cell-size suppression, continuous tail-coding, and a capture-time disclosure check on each regression checkpoint — with defaults aligned to the strictest national agency thresholds.

 TL;DR

-• Default: 50 — stricter than any major national statistical agency minimum.
+• The default cell size of 50 is stricter than any major national statistical agency minimum.

-• Groups / strata / categories with fewer than DM_MIN_CELL_SIZE observations are automatically suppressed from checkpoint output.
+• Groups / strata / categories with fewer than min_cell_size observations are automatically suppressed from checkpoint output.

-• Continuous quantiles and aggregate correlation matrices are non-disclosive and don't need per-cell suppression.
+• Continuous quantiles (after tail-coding) and aggregate Spearman correlation matrices are non-disclosive and don't need per-cell suppression.

 This page is the reference.
-For the full source-code-annotated version with line-number pointers, see datamirror/docs/PRIVACY.md in the repo.
+For the full annotated version, see datamirror/docs/PRIVACY.md in the repo.

-The threshold is resolved at the start of every datamirror init call.
-Three ways to set it; the nearest override wins (session option > persistent config > package default):
+datamirror has three privacy controls.
+All three resolve the same way at the start of every datamirror init call; the nearest override wins (session option > persistent config > package default):

 1. Per session via the init option: